 - Hospital or other Facility Inpatient Stay;

 - Physician's Office Services Sickness and Injury;

 - Physician Fees for Covered Services;

 - Scopic Procedures Outpatient Diagnostic and Therapeutic;

-- Surgery Outpatient; and
+- Surgery Outpatient;

 - Therapeutic Treatments Outpatient.

-Participants also have access to the Hello Heart program which focuses on your cardiovascular health, aiming to prevent or decrease the progression of heart disease and other related health conditions.
-For more information see Addendum - Resources to Help You Stay Healthy.
+The Hello Heart program focuses on your cardiovascular health, aiming to prevent or decrease the progression of heart disease and other cardiovascular conditions.
+For more information, see Addendum - Resources to Help You Stay Healthy.